Open-Face Italian Beef Sandwiches Recipe

 Yay!
 Here’s another easy weeknight dinner your family will go crazy for: Open-Face Italian Beef Sandwiches.
-This ground beef version of an Italian Classic is flavorful and fast – my guys gave them a giant “thumbs up”, thankfully.
-These oven-baked sandwiches are also a big hit for watch parties on game day, as well.
+This ground beef version of an Italian roast beef classic is flavorful and fast – my guys gave them a giant thumbs-up.

 Green bell pepper, onion, and garlic